 This all flows nicely into Michel’s next point on storytelling.
 Essentially, you’re looking to paint a picture with the numbers and show this information to the decision-makers.
 In order to do that, the data needs to be leading to some kind of point in the most direct way possible.

-Michel acknowledges that this can sometimes be interpreted as a a bit underhanded as a way to serve one agenda over another, but it’s not.
-Data analytics exists in order to process the huge amounts of marketing and sales information into something usable.
+Michel acknowledges that this can sometimes be interpreted as a bit underhanded as a way to serve one agenda over another, but it’s not.
+Data analytics exists in order to process huge amounts of marketing and sales information into something usable.
 It serves to educate, rather than manipulate.

 TJ brings up the repeated question that he keeps encountering from marketers and business leaders: “Where is the table?”
-Michel points out that there may be an level of trust that needs to be established.
+Michel points out that there may be a level of trust that needs to be established.
 Sometimes a table that can be toggled with the raw data achieves just that.

 While they’re not pretty to look at, having that background data in a separate tab or expandable from within an interactive visualization tool can help analysts tell the story they want, while providing the decision-maker with an extra layer to fall back on.